 For stopping a bus that you want to get on, you MUST stick out your arm!
 That way you are indicating to the driver that you want to get on.

 It is up to you to be alert when your bus is coming.
 If you are standing in a line at a bus stop with multiple buses stopping, you might be the only one in the line waiting for that bus.
 So, if you don’t stop the bus in time… Well, then the bus will just pass by you without stopping!

 So, remember; stick out your arm to stop the bus.

 When entering a bus, you need to tell the driver where you are getting off.
 It is common to tell the bus driver a specific place (for example, Plaza Italia or Barrio Chino) or the intersects of streets where you wish to get off.

-On special occasions of nice and friendly bus drivers, you can ask them to let you know when you are nearby your destination.
+On special occasions nice and friendly bus drivers, you can ask them to let you know when you are near your destination.
 But not all bus drivers in Buenos Aires are that nice and friendly… Most of them are stressed and annoyed with the world.

 The price trick for using the public buses in Buenos Aires

-Instead of tumbling with difficult street names in Spanish, you can also try to tell the driver the price of the journey you want to do.
+Instead of tumbling with difficult street names in Spanish, you can also try to tell the driver the price of the journey you want to take.

-The practice with the price trick was common just some years ago to do this.
-However, more and more bus drivers are starting to ask the directions, so you better be prepared for that question if you use the price-trick!
+The practice of the price trick was common just some years ago to do.
+However, more and more bus drivers are starting to ask the directions, so you better be prepared for that question if you use the price trick!